-New BoE Governor Bailey promises more "prompt action" when needed
+New BoE governor Bailey promises more "prompt action" when needed

 By Andy Bruce and Elizabeth Howcroft

-LONDON, March 16 (Reuters) - New Bank of England Governor Andrew Bailey promised that the central bank would deliver further "prompt action" when needed to help Britain's economy weather the hit from the global coronavirus outbreak.
+LONDON, March 16 (Reuters) - New governor Andrew Bailey promised that the Bank of England would deliver further "prompt action" when needed to help Britain's economy weather the hit from the global coronavirus pandemic.

 "That's why you saw prompt action last week, that's why you will see prompt action again when we need to take it, and the public can be assured of that," he said in his first public comments since taking over as governor.

-On Wednesday last week, the BoE launched emergency credit measures to prevent a wave of corporate bankruptcies, and cut interest rates to 0.25% from 0.75%.
+On Wednesday last week, the BoE launched emergency credit measures to prevent a wave of corporate bankruptcies, and cut its key interest rate to 0.25% from 0.75%.

-Britain's new finance minister Rishi Sunak announced a surge in public spending a few hours later.
+A few hours later, new finance minister Rishi Sunak announced a surge in public spending .

+On Sunday, the BoE joined the U.S. Federal Reserve and four other major central banks to make it easier for banks to access U.S. dollar liquidity.

-Investors are watching for signs that the BoE will take further measures to help the world's fifth-biggest economy before its next scheduled announcement on March 26, even though its ammunition has been reduced by last week's action.
+Investors are watching for signs that the BoE will take further measures to help the world's fifth-biggest economy before its next scheduled announcement on March 26, even though its room for manoeuvre has been reduced by last week's action.

 Economists say the BoE could trim rates to just above zero and expand its purchases of government bonds and corporate debt.